Santandersecurityresearch/DrHeader/RULES.md

 Value: max-age
 ```
 You can also specify values from key-value directives *(e.g. unsafe-eval, unsafe-inline)* as valid disallowed values for
-must-avoid checks when validating policy headers.
-See [Validating Policy Headers](#validating-policy-headers).
+must-avoid checks when validating policy headers *(see [validating policy headers](#validating-policy-headers))*.

-The validations will match the expected or disallowed values against the whole item value (standalone directive/value,
+The validations will match the expected or disallowed values against the whole item value *(standalone directive/value,
-entire key-value directive, or key for key-value directive).
+entire key-value directive, or key for key-value directive)*.
+If a value is typically declared in quotation marks,

-If a value is typically declared in quotation marks, such as those for
+such as those for [`Clear-Site-Data`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Clear-Site-Data), or
-[`Clear-Site-Data`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Clear-Site-Data) or keywords for policy
-headers, you must omit the quotation marks:
+keywords for policy headers, you must omit the quotation marks:
 ```yaml
 Clear-Site-Data:
   Required: True